 Petkeen is reader-supported.
 When you buy through links on our site, we may earn an affiliate commision.
 Learn More

 Hamster vs Guinea Pig: Which Pet Should You Get?
-(With Pictures)
+(Pros & Cons)

 Many people think of small animals like hamsters and guinea pigs as good starter pets.
 They are a manageable size and require less care when compared to a dog or cat.
 Parents often get their children these pets to teach them responsibility.
 Over 5 million American households have invited small animals into their homes.